 The Federal Government is providing funding under the Regional Catastrophic Preparedness Grant Program (RCPGP) to selected metropolitan areas throughout the United States to plan for catastrophic events.
 The San Francisco Bay Area is one of the metropolitan areas.
 The Federal Emergency Management Agency (FEMA) is administering the program.
 The Bay Area Urban Area Security Initiative (UASI) Program is implementing the RCPGP for 12 counties and two cities2 in the Bay Area.
-The UASI Program used RCPGP funding to prepare plans in seven functional areas: Debris Removal, Donations Management, Interim Housing, Mass Care and Sheltering, Mass Fatality, Mass Transportation/Evacuation and Volunteer Management.
+For fiscal year 2007/2008, the UASI Program has used RCPGP funding to prepare plans in five functional areas: Debris Removal, Mass Care and Sheltering, Mass Fatality, Mass Transportation/Evacuation, and Volunteer Management.